mozilla-services/redbarrel/README.md

     |      |        |
     |   iPython    Web
     |
-    | -- libs: a list of Python and JS modules
+    | -- modules: a list of Python and JS modules
     |      |
-    |    Library: a sandboxed Python or JS Module
+    |    vmodule: a sandboxed Python or JS Module
     |
     | -- applications
             |